Label: KOSELUGO- selumetinib capsule

 - dark, reddish urine

-Your healthcare provider may change your dose, temporarily stop, or permanently ask you to stop taking KOSELUGO if you have any of these side effects.
+Your healthcare provider may change your dose, temporarily stop, or permanently stop treatment with KOSELUGO if you have any of these side effects.

-The most common side effects of KOSELUGO are:
+The most common side effects of KOSELUGO in children include:

 -